Please note, all references to “CBD” or “CBD products” within this post refer to hemp-derived CBD, not marijuana-derived CBD.

 Although edibles and gummies may take longer to kick in, the effects are often longer-lasting.
-The diversity that comes with consuming edibles, such as the endless flavor options, has contributed to growth in this segment of the CBD market.
-This year, projections for the CBD-infused edible market are $4.1 billion by 2022.
+The diversity that comes with consuming edibles, such as the endless flavour options, has contributed to growth in this segment of the CBD market.
+This year, projections for the CBD-infused edible market are $4.1 billion (£3.1billion) by 2022.

 Drinks are another segment of the CBD market where you can potentially profit.
 Scientists and product developers have mastered a way to infuse CBD into water, and there are even dissolvable CBD powders available!